Changissnz/selfinterest/README.md

 The sphere of influence acts as a radius of effective power an individual has with respect to their vicinity.
-Any individual that uses the language of ideals to propagate their own vision onto the rest of the world discovers a harsh lesson in the reality of constraints granted to them because of their spatio-temporal limits, their sphere of influence.
+Any individual that uses the language of ideals to propagate their own vision onto the rest of the world discovers a harsh lesson in the reality of constraints that contains them because of the spatio-temporal limits, their sphere of influence.
 Their words of ideals can only go so far without there being misinterpretation.
 Furthermore, their words of ideals must manifest themselves in forms of examples instead of the purity